Panel Stochastic Frontier Models with Latent Group Structures

 As in \citet{YaoZhangKum2019}, we assume that

-Unlike in the Introduction, we assume here \( \sigma_{u}^{2} \) are identical for all \( i \) (no group structure) for now.
-These two parameters ($\alpha^0$ and $\sigma_u^2$) exhibit unique features compared to other parameters.
-We defer discussions to Section \ref{SEC:inefficiency} for better exposition.
+We restrict $\sigma_{u}^{2}$ to be identical for all $i$ (no group structure) momentarily, again to facilitate exposition.
+We note that the two parameters where homogeneity is imposed, $\alpha^{0}$ and $\sigma_{u}^{2}$, exhibit distinctive features compared to other parameters.
+Given the importance of these parameters in SF models, we devote a separate section to discuss these differences in detail in Section \ref{SEC:inefficiency}.

+The assumption given by (\ref{why.RE}) implies that inefficiency arises from managerial, organizational or behavioral factors that are unrelated to observed input or output variables in the frontier.
+The resulting panel SF model is RE in the sense of \citet{Greene2005a}.
+In panel SF models, RE is attractive because fixed effects (FE) type likelihoods face an incidental-parameters problem in finite $T$.
+RE avoids this by treating unit effects probabilistically, which \citet{Tsionas2014} emphasize when arguing for a fully likelihood-based/Bayesian route for panel SF model analysis with multiple error components.
+We adopt this setup primarily to illustrate our proposed approach, although the methodology can be extended to alternative model specifications, such as the four-component panel stochastic frontier model introduced by \citet{Tsionas2014} and \citet{LaiKumbhakar2023}.
+FE-type models are discussed separately in Appendices \ref{APP:FE1} and \ref{APP:FE2}, as their treatment is relatively straightforward given the procedure developed in the main body of the paper.

-We assume there are \( K^{\ast} \) groups of specific parameters, and each firm's parameters belong to one of these groups.
+We assume that there are $K^{\ast}\geq1$ groups of parameters, and each firm's parameters belong to one of these groups.
 Mathematically,